-- Depth dependence of the optical properties of the ice is a challenge to analyze and the flasher measurements have been crucial in the knowledge obtained thus far. - Special color LED DOMs were deployed and their data is being analyzed to provide multi-wavelength ice calibration. - The deepest ice, below 2100 m, has better properties than expected making it an excellent medium for particle detection.
+- Depth dependence of the ice is a challenge to analyze and the flasher measurements have been crucial in the knowledge obtained thus far. - Special color LED DOMs were deployed and their data is being analyzed to provide multi-wavelength ice calibration. - The deepest ice, below 2100 m, has better properties than expected making it an excellent medium for particle detection.